All Episodes

 Good.

-Um I was just calling um, I guess in I I I was calling to say that um the consensus that liberals are defeatists.
+I was just calling, I guess I was calling to say that the consensus that liberals are defeatists, I'm a converted liberal now, I guess.

-Um the reason being is just when I was a conservative, I voted for Bush Sr.
+The reason being is just when I was a conservative, I voted for Bush Sr.

-And I remember Bush Sr. came out and had a quote that uh Americans should not aid with those who promote suicidal nationalism based upon ethnic hatred.
+And I remember Bush Sr. came out and had a quote that Americans should not aid with those who promote suicidal nationalism based upon ethnic hatred.

 And that's what I take secretarian violence to be is ethnic hatred between Sunni and Shiites.

-Um the reason why I say we've already won the war is um my idea was to find out about weapons of mass destruction and beyond argument, you know, on that that was completed.
+And the reason I got, and I'm trying to get to my point as quickly as I can, the reason why I say we've already won the war is my idea was to find out about weapons of mass destruction and beyond argument, you know, on that, that was completed.

 That's done.

-Um and the only reason I see Well, Stephen, let me before you before you wander off into all other issues, let me just go back to your your your point.
+Well, Stephen, before you wander off into all other issues, let me just go back to your point.

-You're a convert from uh conservatism to liberalism.
+You're a convert from conservatism to liberalism.

-Well, what what do you call yourself?
+What do you call yourself?

 I'm an independent, I believe.